-- III.
-In addition to the general requirements, all UDGE courses must: - A. Be numbered 300-499 - B. Include the "Integrative Learning" outcome among the GE Learning Outcomes addressed by the course
+D. Include the "Integrative Learning" outcome among the GE Learning Outcomes addressed by the course.

 One of the major concerns raised in the GE Program Review was about the program's lack of integration: students take a course and never circle back to its subject matter.
 The result is that they rightly perceive GE as disjointed and don't necessarily understand the big-picture goals and outcomes of the overall GE program.

-On the other hand, EO 1100 and concerns about transferability limit the amount of integration we can do across courses: each course has to fit in a discrete package so that they can be combined among different CSUs and community colleges.
+On the other hand, EO 1100 and concerns about transferability limit the amount of integration we can do across courses: each course has to fit in a discrete package so that students can easily assemble a GE portfolio with courses from multiple CSUs and/or community colleges.

-We thus decided that the best place to include some integration is in the upper-division GE, where transferability is less of an issue, students are academically mature enough to synthesize information, and more stringent prerequisites can be required (see below).
+GERS thus decided that the best place to include some integration is in upper-division GE, where transferability is less of an issue; students are academically mature enough to synthesize information; and more stringent prerequisites can be required, as described in the previous point.

-- C. Have an explicitly integrative component.
-For example, this component may integrate multiple disciplinary perspectives; connect classroom and community/real-world learning; integrate theory and practice, etc. - D. Include a reflection assignment that asks students to integrate knowledge gained in lower-division GE courses and reflect on the learning they have done across those GE courses.
+- E. Have an explicitly integrative component.
+For example, this component may integrate multiple disciplinary perspectives; connect classroom and community/real-world learning; integrate theory and practice, etc. - F. Include a reflection assignment that asks students to integrate knowledge gained in lower-division GE courses and reflect on the learning they have done across those GE courses.
 This assignment may be the same as or different from the signature assignment, and must be made available to the GE Assessment committee along with student artifacts.